 The drill shaft is where the motor is located.
 It is also the region of the tool that serves as a bridge between the chuck and the trigger.

 6. The Drill Bit

-The drill bit is not technically a part of the drill itself, but the tool is also pretty useless without them.
+The drill bit is not technically a part of the drill, but the tool is pretty useless without them.
 Bits come in a wide range of shapes and sizes.
-They are fastened into the chuck with the purpose of making holes.
+They are fastened into the chuck to make holes.

-There are drill bits out there that are made with a variety of purposes in mind, including drilling in metal, wood, plastic, and even bricks and concrete.
+There are drill bits made for various purposes, including drilling in metal, wood, plastic, and even bricks and concrete.

 As you can see, the drill isn’t quite as intimidating as it might first appear.
 Though there are several components in this versatile tool, they are very easy to work with.
 Now that you have a rudimentary understanding of the drill and its parts, you should have no trouble using yours to complete a wide range of do-it-yourself projects around the house.